Skip to content

 The new regulations also include provisions for humanitarian cases.
 Under the latest updates:

-• Foreign widows and divorced women now have the right to remain in the UAE without a sponsor, for a renewable period, provided they meet certain conditions.
+- A humanitarian residence permit can now be issued for one year, with the possibility of renewal depending on the ICP's evaluation. - Foreign widows and divorced women now have the right to remain in the UAE without a sponsor, for a renewable period, provided they meet certain conditions.

 These decisions highlight the UAE's commitment to supporting individuals facing exceptional circumstances and ensuring they have legal security.